 - Change in menstrual cycles or fertility-related difficulties

-- Swelled and sensitive face
+- Swollen and sensitive face

 Being untreated, the symptoms in many people increase slowly over many years.
 When the decrease in the thyroid hormone is more, the symptoms will increase and the problem may be easily diagnosed.
 Though some symptoms are common in old ages, still you need to consult a doctor.
 The doctor will recommend you to do a blood test to confirm if you have the disorder.

 One type of inflammatory disorder occurs in the human body known as Hashimoto’s thyroiditis, and it gives rise to hypothyroidism.
 This disease attacks the thyroid gland causing chronic thyroid inflammation.
 This problem decreases thyroid function.
-Most of the time, many family members get affected by this disease.

 Our immune system saves us from some harmful bacteria and viruses.
 Autoimmune disease occurs when the immune system produces antibodies and these attack different body’s tissues including the thyroid gland.
 Sometimes, our body is confusing normal, healthy cells as invading cells.
 This is known as autoimmune response and if it is left untreated, the immune system may attack healthy tissues.
 This can cause hypothyroidism.